Melcatus/genomic_cotton/README.md

 *[/bin/](https://github.com/Melcatus/genomic_cotton/tree/master/bin)*

-This directory contains the necessary scripts for realize the structural, step by step of workflow
+This directory contains the necessary scripts for realize the structural variant analysis.
+Each script correspond to a step of workflow.

 *[/data/](https://github.com/Melcatus/genomic_cotton/tree/master/data)*